The Best Time to Get Your Pool Project Underway

 Since the surface areas around pools are expected to get wet, selecting a surface finish with a suitable slip rating is important.
 Slip rating is a scale used to assess the frictional characteristics of the surface in different environmental conditions.

 Currently, there is no Australian standard for required slip rating around residential pools.
-Except for external stairs, which are required to have a P4 slip rating.
+The exception is for external stairs, which are required to have a P4 slip rating.

 - Every new pool in NSW must be approved for construction by a Licensed Certifier.
 Some pools require a Development Application (DA) approval from the council, while some can be processed quicker as Complying Development